Tomires/thesis-masters/analysis.md

 ![Spreadsheet view in Virtualitics's desktop application.](images/virtualitics_spreadsheet.png)[3]

-The interface of their desktop application bears resemblance to Tableau.
+The interface of Virtualitics's desktop application bears resemblance to Tableau.
 Data can be loaded from either a local file or a remote database.
 It includes a *spreadsheet view*, which shows loaded data in a tabular form with histograms and basic statistical information such as mean and median.
 The user is able to filter data and fill in missing values.

 Afterwards, they are able to switch into the *mapping view*, which allows them to map attributes onto dimensions.
 A unique feature called *smart mapping* offers the user a selection of attributes that are calculated to be the most important in the dataset.
 The user can also toggle between multiple plot types.